Madhuvamsi-iitg/ML-pipeline-with-GIT-DVC-MLFLOW/README.md

 This stage ensures that data is consistently processed across runs.
 Training:

-The train.py script trains a Random Forest Classifier on the preprocessed data.
-The model is saved as models/random_forest.pkl.
+The train.py script trains a Random Forest Classifier on the preprocessed data The model is saved as models/random_forest.pkl.
 Hyperparameters and the model itself are logged into MLflow for tracking and comparison.
 Evaluation: